Nemesis (Resident Evil): In printed adaptations

 The Nemesis appears in a 1999 Hong Kong manhua adaptation of Resident Evil 3 by Lee Chung Hing, Biohazard 3: Last Escape, which is named after the game's Japanese title.
 The 27-issue series adds to the Nemesis' backstory, detailing its origin by showing the infection and transformation of the original Tyrant by the Nemesis parasite.
 Some elements are changed for its design, such as the Nemesis retaining both eyes initially, and then losing the right eye and gaining cranial staples only after an encounter with Jill.
 The comic also introduces characters from Resident Evil 2 into the storyline, which results in several face-offs between the Nemesis and the mutated William Birkin throughout the series.
-During these fights Nemesis remembers before being experimented on his life as a boxer whose family had been infected and killed by a sadistic Umbrella executive.
+During these fights, Nemesis remembers before being experimented on his life as a boxer whose family had been infected and killed by a sadistic Umbrella executive.
 Encountering the man after defeating Birkin, Nemesis bites his head clean off in a fit of rage.

 In 2000, Simon & Schuster published a novelization of Resident Evil 3, written by S. D. Perry.
-Though left unchanged for the most part, the Nemesis is immediately recognized as a modified Tyrant in the novel, which Jill Valentine dubs the "Nemesis" after thinking about why it hunts her.
+Though left unchanged for the most part, the Nemesis is immediately recognized as a modified Tyrant in the novel, which Jill dubs the "Nemesis" after thinking about why it hunts her.
 Instead of mutating due to having taken damage, the Nemesis transforms voluntarily towards the conclusion of the story in its pursuit of Jill, with its second form from the game being its actual appearance beneath the coat.

 A novelization of Apocalypse was released in 2004, written by Keith R. A. DeCandido.
 In the book, Matt and the Nemesis act as separate personalities in the same body, both aware, but with the Nemesis dominant.
 Matt eventually regains control after his body is impaled on a metal shard while fighting Alice, by showing the Nemesis his memories of Umbrella's experimentation upon "them".
 The Nemesis is later mentioned in the 2007 novelization of Resident Evil: Extinction, in which antagonist Doctor Isaacs considers the Nemesis both his greatest success and his greatest failure, hating mention of it and blaming its defection and destruction upon Umbrella's desire to immediately field test it.